coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 #### Markdown editing (.md files)
 <a href='UsingMarkdown.md'>Using Markdown</a>

-#### A GUI front end to Git
-This is a large subject, most of which need not be written out because it is a GUI.
-A couple of concepts will help get things started.

-* Open a Folder from the File menu to work with a particular repository.
-* Look lower left for sync status and the branch currently open.
-Sync from here as needed.
-* Switch between Explorer View and Git View with the icons down the left edge.
-* Ctrl+S to saved
-* From Git view, rollover the filename on the left of the edited file.
-Click the + that appears to stage the file or click the 'clean' arrow to revert to the current commited version of the file.
-* Still from the Git view, type a commit message in the message box and Ctrl+Enter or check mark to commit the staged files.
-* Finally, in the Git view, click the elipsis and choose Push to sync the commit to the remote repository.
-Alternately, choose to sync in the lower left to do a Pull and then Push.
-* There are a couple of ways to enter CLI commands from VSC
-  * Use Ctrl+P to type in commands one at a time
-  * From the Git Elipsis, Select Show Git Output then click on the terminal tab.
-This produces what appears to be a cmd window.
-* From the Welcome/Get Started page, clone a repository.

 #### Viewing differences
 * At any time there is a saved file, that is different than the commited file, it is possible to view the differences by selecting the Changes View icon in the upper right.